TannerLeroyCodes/Convenience-Commerce/README.md

 A full-stack E-Commerce Application.
-The project uses Ruby on Rails and Javscript with React.js and Redux.
+The project uses Ruby on Rails and Javascript with React.js and Redux.